'Prem Ratan Dhan Payo' gets three cuts from the Censor Board

-First time in his career, Sooraj Barjatya, the 'cleanest' filmmaker in the industry, is asked to take three cuts in his film, 'Prem Ratan Dhan Paayo'
+First time in his career, Sooraj Barjatya, the 'cleanest' filmmaker in Bollywood, is asked to take three cuts in his upcoming film, 'Prem Ratan Dhan Payo'

 The unbelievable has happened.
 The Censor Board recently suggested Sooraj Barjatya, possibly the cleanest filmmaker in Bollywood, to effect three cuts in his upcoming Salman Khan and Sonam Kapoor-starrer, 'Prem Ratan Dhan Payo'.
 The Board, we hear, took objection to the use of 'rakhail' (mistress) apart from two other scenes.